Article I: Definitions

 c. to dismiss the entire case.
 Dismissal will occur only if there is insufficient information to support a finding of responsibility for all alleged policy violations.

-A. Any question of interpretation or application of the Student Code shall be referred to the Vice President for Enrollment Management and Student Affairs or his or her designee for final determination.
+A. Any question of interpretation or application of the Student Code shall be referred to the Vice President for Enrollment Management and Student Affairs or designee for final determination.

-B. The Student Code shall be reviewed every year under the direction of the Student Conduct Advisor.
+B. The Student Code shall be reviewed every year under the direction of the Director of Student Conduct.